IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-testing.rst

 It is possible to test this kind of behaviour in our framework, by *not* delaying before the next action, so that several actions can be started in the same slot.
-Delays must then be included as an explicit :hsobj:`Plutus.Contract.Test.ContractModel.Action` in test cases instead.
+Delays must then be included as an explicit :hsobj:`Plutus.Contract.Test.ContractModel.Interface.Action` in test cases instead.
 However, modelling becomes considerably harder, because the model must predict *which* transaction of several simultaneous ones succeeds, and must take into account how many transactions each end-point call results in, and which slot each is expected to be commited in.
 It isn't clear that the extra